port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/aws/aws.md

 4. Update the [`Port credentials secret`](#port-credentials-secret) with your credentials;

    :::tip Modify a secret
-   A reference of how to modify a secret value [here](https://docs.aws.amazon.com/secretsmanager/latest/userguide/manage_update-secret.html).
+   To learn how to modify a secret's value, look [here](https://docs.aws.amazon.com/secretsmanager/latest/userguide/manage_update-secret.html).
    :::

 5. Upload the `config.json` to the [exporter's S3 bucket](#s3-bucket).

    :::tip Upload a file to an S3 bucket
-   A reference of how to upload a file [here](https://docs.aws.amazon.com/AmazonS3/latest/userguide/upload-objects.html).
+   To learn how to upload a file to S3, look [here](https://docs.aws.amazon.com/AmazonS3/latest/userguide/upload-objects.html).
    :::

 ## Test the application

 In order to test the deployed application, you should run the exporter's Lambda with an empty test event (`{}`), and review the execution status and logs.

-:::tip Invoke a function with test event
+:::tip Invoke a function with a test event
-A reference of how to invoke a Lambda function with a test event [here](https://docs.aws.amazon.com/lambda/latest/dg/testing-functions.html#invoke-with-event).
+A reference showing how to invoke a Lambda function with a test event can be found [here](https://docs.aws.amazon.com/lambda/latest/dg/testing-functions.html#invoke-with-event).
 :::

 :::info
-The exporter's Lambda can run more than 15 minutes (the maximum amount of time that a Lambda function can run).
+The exporter's Lambda can run for more than 15 minutes (the maximum amount of time that a Lambda function can run).
-If less than 5 minutes left until the timeout, and there are any resources left to sync, a new Lambda instance will be launched to continue the syncing process.
+If a function has been running for more than 10 minutes, and there are any resources left to sync, a new Lambda instance will be launched to continue the syncing process.

 :::